Battle of Ayta ash-Sha'b

-The Battle of Ayta ash-Sha'b took place during the 2006 Lebanon War, when the Israel Defense Forces and the Islamic Resistance, the armed wing of Hezbollah, fought a 33 days battle for the town of Ayta ash-Sha'b and the neighboring villages of Ramiya, al-Qawzah and Dibil in southern Lebanon.
-The initial phase of the battle consisted of two and a half weeks of intense bombardment by air and artillery, followed by more than two weeks of intensive fighting in and around the town.
-The IDF deployed five brigades against an Hizbullah force consisting of litte more than half a company.
+The Battle of Ayta ash-Sha'b took place during the 2006 Lebanon War, when the Israel Defense Forces and the Islamic Resistance, the armed wing of Hezbollah, fought over the town of Ayta ash-Sha'b in southern Lebanon.
+The fighting started with the 2006 Hezbollah cross-border raid.
+After a failed Israeli incursion immediately after the cross-border raid, the town was subjected to two and a half weeks of intense bombardment by air and artillery.
+The ground battle for the Ayta ash-Sha'b lasted about two weeks, from late July to mid-August.
+The IDF deployed five brigades.
+The Hezbollah force in the town was estimated to consist of little more than half a company.
 Still the IDF failed to capture the town and suffered relatively heavy casualties in the process.

 Background

-On 12 July 2006, under the cover of mortar and rocket fire directed at Israeli communities and IDF positions, forces belonging to the Islamic Resistance launched a cross border raid into Israeli territory, killing three Israeli soldiers and abducting two, Ehud Goldwasser and Eldad Regev.
+On 12 July 2006, under the cover of mortar and rocket fire directed at Israeli communities and IDF positions, forces belonging to the Islamic Resistance launched a cross-border raid into Israeli territory, killing three Israeli soldiers and abducting two, Ehud Goldwasser and Eldad Regev.
 The abductors apparently headed for the town of Ayta ash-Sha'b, less than a kilometer from the site of the abduction.

 Nir Rosen writes that Ayta ash-Sha'b was defended by approximately 100 fighters, mainly local inhabitants.
-Some of the defenders of the town were not members of the Islamic Resistance or even of Hizbullah.
-According to Andrew Exum, the majority of the fighters were not "regular Hizballah fighters".
+Some of the defenders of the town were not members of the Islamic Resistance or even of Hezbollah.
+According to Andrew Exum, the majority of the fighters were not "regular Hezbollah fighters".
 Blanford agrees that most of the fighters were local residents, but that they were "no second-rate home guard.
 They were battle-hardened veterans,… many of them with specialist training in anti-armor missiles and sniping."
-According to a study supported by Israeli authorities, Hizbullah's military infrastructure in the village consisted of 60–70 Hizbullah operatives.
+According to a study supported by Israeli authorities, Hezbollah's military infrastructure in the village consisted of 60–70 Hezbollah operatives.

-The battle
+The Battle

-Ayta ash-Sha'b and other Lebanese border villages and Hizbullah outposts were immediately subjected to bombardment from aircraft and artillery, plus attack helicopters supporting Israeli ground forces.
+Ayta ash-Sha'b, other Lebanese border villages, and Hezbollah outposts were immediately subjected to bombardment from aircraft, artillery, and attack helicopters supporting Israeli ground forces.
 This would continue almost daily throughout the war.
 On the first day the IDF declared, somewhat optimistically, that "all Hezbollah outposts along the border were destroyed."